avinashkranjan/Amazing-Python-Scripts/Hang man game/README.md

 ## Introduction

 This Hangman game is a simple Python program that allows players to guess a word letter by letter.
-It's a great project for beginners to practice programming skills and logic.

 ## How to Play